 In order to characterize the recovery potential at the site, coral recruitment monitoring was conducted by the Trustees from 2008 - 2013 to track the appearance of newly settled corals and their survival.
-Monitoring was set up in unconsolidated rubble fields, in consolidated hard substrate areas, on Emergency Restoration structures, in the surrounding un-impacted reef at the T/V MARGARA Incident site and at the nearby T/V SPERCHIOS Incident site (a 2005 grounding site with little to no loose rubble and where the impacted site was and remained consolidated hard substrate/pavement).
+Monitoring sites were established in unconsolidated rubble fields, in consolidated hard substrate areas, on Emergency Restoration structures, in the surrounding un-impacted reef at the T/V MARGARA Incident site, and at the nearby T/V SPERCHIOS Incident site (a 2005 grounding site with little to no loose rubble and where the impacted site was and remained consolidated hard substrate/pavement).
 The T/V MARGARA and the T/V SPERCHIOS Incidents occurred within six months of each other.
 This monitoring provided site specific data from the T/V MARGARA Incident site that was necessary to support the Trustees' Primary Restoration claim (NOAA, 2015b) that restoration was needed in the rubble fields so that corals would be able to recover.
-These results were published by Viehman et al.(2018), and the data was used to calculate site specific recruitment periods for each species needed for the Resource Equivalency Analysis models used to scale Compensatory Restoration discussed in Section 3.6.
+These results were published by Viehman et al. (2018), and the data was used to calculate site specific recruitment periods for each species needed for the Resource Equivalency Analysis models used to scale Compensatory Restoration discussed in Section 3.6.
 The recruitment period refers to the time needed for a sufficient number of surviving coral settlers to recruit to the site to either match or surpass the mean adult density that had been there previously or that exists in the reference area.
 This takes into account both recruitment rates and survival of those recruits.

-The recruitment monitoring data from 2008 through 2013 showed that coral recruit densities in the rubble fields at the T/V MARGARA Incident site was limited by little to no survival of the coral recruits (Figures 13 and 14).
-Survival and density of scleractinian and octocoral recruits were lower in the rubble areas than in the Emergency Restoration structures, the reference area, or the pavement (Figures 13 and 14).
-Scleractinian coral density increased at the hard bottom, consolidated pavement areas at the T/V SPERCHIOS Incident site as recruits survived and grew into larger size classes, and the small (<5 cm) size classes were replaced with new recruits (Figure 14A,C); in contrast to the rubble transects, where scleractinian recruits remained in the small (<5 cm) size class and densities did not increase (Figure 14B).
+The recruitment monitoring data from 2008 through 2013 showed that coral recruit densities in the rubble fields at the T/V MARGARA Incident site were limited by little to no survival of the coral recruits (Figures 17 and 18).
+Survival and density of scleractinian and octocoral recruits were lower in the rubble areas than in the Emergency Restoration structures, the reference area, or the pavement (Figures 17 and 18).
+Scleractinian coral density increased at the hard bottom, consolidated pavement areas at the T/V SPERCHIOS Incident site as recruits survived and grew into larger size classes, and the small (<5 cm) size classes were replaced with new recruits (Figure 17A,C); in contrast to the rubble transects, where scleractinian recruits remained in the small (<5 cm) size class and densities did not increase (Figure 18B).
 Octocoral densities were significantly higher within the pavement areas than within the rubble.
 Densities of octocorals at the pavement site increased while the numbers of larger octocorals increased as the octocorals grew.
-This was in contrast to the rubble areas, where the octocoral density did not significantly increase over time (Figure 14).
+This was in contrast to the rubble areas, where the octocoral density did not significantly increase over time (Figure 18).

-The graphs in Figures 13 and 14 show how the T/V SPERCHIOS Incident hard bottom site is recovering with time while the T/V MARGARA Incident rubble fields have limited to no recovery seven years after the T/V MARGARA Incident.
+The graphs in Figures 17 and 18 show how the T/V SPERCHIOS Incident hard bottom site is recovering with time while the T/V MARGARA Incident rubble fields have limited to no recovery seven years after the T/V MARGARA Incident.
 There are almost no Scleractinians present in the rubble at the T/V MARGARA Incident site, and the data shows that recovery in the rubble fields at the T/V MARGARA Incident site is not occurring (Viehman et al., 2018).
+The Trustees, or their contractors, have visited the site every year since the Incident occurred in 2006, and these site visits have not provided any reason to doubt this assessment.

-Figure 13: Comparison of coral colonization success between rubble, pavement (hard bottom), restoration and reference sites showing density and survival of recruits.
+Figure 17: Comparison of coral colonization success between rubble, pavement (hard bottom), restoration and reference sites showing density and survival of recruits.
 Error bars represent standard error of the mean.
 Recruit survival represents the percentage of coral recruits that survived from the previous surveys.
 Figure from Viehman et al., 2018.